ArchivesServer/archivesserver.github.io/README.md

 # R&D

 The source material featured on this server imports official data to create an online guide for the Android fictional universe and its unique vision of the future.
-This resource is committed to include primary information and content only, that fully explores this thrilling cyberpunk world.
+This resource includes primary information and content only, that fully explores this thrilling cyberpunk world.

-<p><br></p>

-# Content

-This lightweight server will contain text, code and limited image iconography only.
-This site will not contain large scale imagery or photography (excluding the Netrunner Array) - Think of this server as the Kindle edition.
-Where necessary, this server can include relevant links to official sources.

 <p><br></p>